ARM-software/AVH-MLOps/README.md

 The following items are at this moment not completed:

 - Consistent support for GCC and LLVM compiler.
 Currently only Arm Compiler 6 is supported.
-- LLVM Compiler is not yet in the tools artifactory and therefore not part of the Docker container.
 - Multiple demo projects for VSI usage (Sensor, Audio, Video) will be added.
 - Arm Virtual Models are not yet available for vcpkg installation; use classic MDK version 5 for using AVH models.